AI Agent Index

 Limitations

-• Implementation timelines of 4-12 months — unified WFM + AI deployment requires sustained change management investment, with cross-functional stakeholder alignment between operations, technology, and AI teams that not all enterprises can absorb quickly
+• Implementation complexity of 4-12 weeks requires sustained cross-functional commitment: unified WFM plus AI deployment requires alignment between operations, technology, and AI teams that not all enterprises can absorb quickly, particularly those mid-transformation with existing WFM contracts.

-• Smaller installed base than legacy WFM incumbents — while Assembled has strong AI-forward customers, the volume of Fortune 500 deployments lags Verint and NICE, which can be a procurement consideration for risk-averse enterprise buyers
+• Smaller installed base than legacy WFM incumbents Verint and NICE: while Assembled has strong AI-forward customers, the volume of large enterprise deployments lags established WFM incumbents, which can be a procurement consideration for risk-averse buyers in traditional enterprise environments.

 Frequently asked questions